zd2horton/zd2horton.github.io/about/index.md

 </center>

 ## About Me
 I am currently a UWE student in their second year of Games Technology.
-The first year helped me immensely in understanding the basic workiungs of game design and hope for this current year to aid me even further.
+The first year helped me immensely in understanding the basic workings of game design and hope for this current year to aid me even further.